ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 ## Sample "Getting to production" checklist

 1. Create a database with the required disk, RAM, and virtual CPUs.
 While these scaling parameters can be changed after the initial provisioning, disks cannot be scaled down.
-2. If you would like hypervisor level isolation, or if you want to guarentee an amount of vCPUs to your database, ensure that your [database CPU allocation](/docs/cloud-databases?topic=cloud-databases-provisioning#using-the-catalog) is provisioned to use `dedicated cores`.
+2. If you would like hypervisor level isolation, or if you want to guarantee an amount of vCPUs to your database, ensure that your [database CPU allocation](/docs/cloud-databases?topic=cloud-databases-provisioning#using-the-catalog) is provisioned to use `dedicated cores`.
 3. Add users.
 (See the related documentation for your {{site.data.keyword.databases-for}} instance.)
 4. Change the `Admin` Password
 5. _Optional step for {{site.data.keyword.databases-for-postgresql}} only_: set up and validate [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas)